Melbourne College of Hair and Beauty is a VET Student Loans approved course provider.

 VET Student Loans assists eligible students undertaking certain VET courses of study with an approved VET provider, to pay for all or part of their tuition costs.
 A VET provider is a registered training organisation who has been approved by the Australian Government to offer VET Student Loans assistance to their students.

 VET Student Loans is a loan from the Commonwealth; and will remain a personal debt until it is repaid to the Commonwealth.
 Until it is repaid, it may affect your take-home (after-tax) wage or salary and may reduce your borrowing capacity.
-You may wish to seek independant financial advice before applying for a loan.
+You may wish to seek independent financial advice before applying for a loan.

 For more information, please click here.